UBC research associates can access professional development funds to support career growth at the university.

 - one-on-one career coaching fees, when provided by an ICF – credentialed coach

-- travel and accommodation for out-of-town conferences, as per Policy FM8 – Business Expenses (pdf) and related documents
+- travel and accommodation for out-of-town conferences, as per Policy FM8 – Business Expenses (pdf) and business expense rules.

 Examples of ineligible expenses for research associates